A Delicious Guide to Bengali Wedding Menu [2026]

 ➥ Side Dishes

-Here are some Side dishes that might be featured in a Bengali wedding menu
+The following are some Side dishes that may be included in a Bengali wedding menu

 1. Bengali Chutney

-Various types of chutneys are offered in Bengali weddings some of them are Kancha Amer Tok, Narkel Bata, Kasundi and shukto chutney.
+Different varieties of chutneys are served in Bengali weddings some of them being Kancha Amer Tok, Narkel Bata, Kasundi and shukto chutney.

 Bengali Chutney